rootfs/rootfs.github.com/_posts/2015-2-17-iSCSI-Kubernetes.md

 [iSCSI](http://en.wikipedia.org/wiki/ISCSI) has been widely adopted in data centers.
 It is the default implementation for [OpenStack Cinder](https://wiki.openstack.org/wiki/Cinder).
 Cinder defines a common block storage interface so storage vendors can supply their own plugins to present their storage products to Nova compute.
 As it happens, [most of the vendor supplied plugins use iSCSI] (https://wiki.openstack.org/wiki/CinderSupportMatrix).

 ### Containers: How to Persist Data to iSCSI Storage?
-Persisting aata inside a container can be done in two ways.
+Persisting data inside a container can be done in two ways.

 #### Container sets up iSCSI session